nkaaf/nginx-letsencrypt-certification-management/README.md

 ## Features

 - i18n (Internationalization) for German and English.
-- highly secure TLS configurations for nginx (see [BSI sources](#security-sources))
+- highly secure TLS configurations for nginx (see [sources](#security-sources))
 - pre-configured but also customizable nginx
-- modern deployment with docker containers and docker-compose
+- modern deployment with docker containers and docker compose
 - automatically renewal of certificates
 - integrated history functions for certificate creation/update/revocation
 - possibility to inform own programs/scripts at a change of certificates (see "Own Integrations" in Wiki)